timtadh/data-structures/README.md

 tree traversals and other iterators in the package use a functional iteration technique [detailed on my blog]( http://hackthology.com/functional-iteration-in-go.html).

+I hope you find my library useful.
+If you are using it drop me a line I would love to hear about it.

 # Current Collection